 Our latest blog post explores these emerging alternative revenue streams, highlighting how news publishers are adapting in challenging times for the print industry.

-In fact, over a third of publishers intend to focus more on events as a revenue source in the future.
+In fact, a third of publishers intend to focus more on events as a revenue source in the future.

 The British music magazine New Music Express (NME) is another standout example.
 After discontinuing its 66-year-old print edition in 2018, NME, now under the Caldecott Music Group, has transformed into a ‘next generation media company’, expanding into gaming, events, and films.
 The launch of NME Screens, a venture into curating preview screenings with various studios and streamers, marks a bold step in their evolution.
 NME’s focus on events as a revival strategy is a fascinating development, illustrating the potential of this avenue for publishers seeking new revenue streams.